Ice Hut Registration Required on Area Lakes

-- Huts must be registered in Fisheries Management Zone 16 and 19, in Aylmer District.
-To register your ice hut in Fisheries Management Zone 16 and 19, call your local ministry office (Aylmer District) 519-773-9241.
+- Huts must be registered in Fisheries Management Zone 9 to 12 and 14 to 20.
+To register your ice hut, call your local ministry office.
 Generally, this may be done over the telephone.
 Once registered, an ice-fishing hut can be used anywhere in Ontario.

 - Registration numbers on ice huts must be at least 6.3 centimetres (2.5 inches) in height and clearly displayed on the outside of the hut.

 - Tent-style ice huts made of cloth or synthetic fabric that have a base area of seven square metres (75.4 square feet) or less when erected do not need to be registered.

 - It's a good idea to place huts on 15-centimetre (six-inch) high wooden blocks to make it easier to remove them at the end of the season.
 Ice hut owners must keep the area around their huts clear of garbage.

 - Anglers must remove ice huts from the waters of Fishery Management Zone 17 and 20 by March 1, 2014.
 Fishery Management Zone 14,16,18 and 19 ice huts must be removed by March 15, 2014 and in Fishery Management Zone 9,10,11 and 15 ice huts must be removed by March 31, 2014.

 - In Fishery Management Zone 12 ice huts above Lake Timiskaming Dam must be removed by March 31, 2014 and ice huts below the dam must be removed by March 15, 2014.